I-C-Karakozis/Complex_Background_Subtraction_using_Gaussian_Models/README.md

-# 429_project
+# Complex Background Subtraction using Gaussian Models

 To install dependences, initialize a virtual environment and execute:
 $ pip install -r requirements.txt

-The zip file test_data_dir holds the recommended directory structure for the dataset used.
+The zip file docs/test_data_dir.gz holds the recommended directory structure for the dataset used.
 To request the dataset used, please email Yannis Karakozis at [ick at princeton dot edu].

 The core executables used to run the models are: